Joe Biden filling out top White House team with 2020 presidential campaign vets

 Biden confirmed that former campaign manager Jen O'Malley Dillon will serve as a deputy chief of staff, while campaign co-chair Louisiana Rep. Cedric Richmond and campaign adviser Steve Ricchetti will play senior roles in the new administration.
 Richmond will leave his Louisiana congressional seat to fill the White House job.

-The president-elect also announced that Mike Donilon, a longtime Biden confidant, will serve as a senior advisor; Dana Remus, the campaign's current general counsel, will be counselor to the president; Julie Chavez Rodriguez, who was one of Biden's deputy campaign managers, will serve as director of the White House Office of Intergovernmental Affairs; and Annie Tomasini, who is currently Biden's traveling chief of staff, will serve as the director of Oval Office operations.
+The president-elect also announced that Mike Donilon, a longtime Biden confidant, will serve as a senior advisor; Dana Remus, the campaign's current general counsel, will be White House counsel; Julie Chavez Rodriguez, who was one of Biden's deputy campaign managers, will serve as director of the White House Office of Intergovernmental Affairs; and Annie Tomasini, who is currently Biden's traveling chief of staff, will serve as the director of Oval Office operations.

 Anthony Bernal will serve as a senior adviser to Jill Biden, after he was her chief of staff on the campaign, and Julissa Reynoso Pantaleon, a former Obama Ambassador to Uruguay, as her chief of staff.